Portable Oxygen Concentrators vs. Home Oxygen Concentrator

 The largest and the smallest oxygen concentrator are made by the same company, AirSep.
 The AirSep Intensity 10 has a size of 6488 cubic inches and a weight of 58 pounds while the AirSep Focus has a size of 76.8 cubic inches and a weight of 1.75 pounds including the battery.
 That constitutes a huge difference between the smallest portable concentrator and the largest stationary concentrator.

 Oxygen concentrators that can operate on multiple power sources offer greater utility and flexibility.
-Some concentrators can operate from their own internal power source, requiring recharging after two to nine hours of operation.
+Some concentrators can operate from their own internal power source, requiring recharging after two to nine hours.
 Some concentrators can also operate from a car, boat or RV battery.
 Other concentrators can only operate from an AC power source.
 Nearly all stationary oxygen concentrators operate solely from an AC power source while nearly all portable oxygen concentrators can operate from a DC or AC power source.
-For power options, portable oxygen concentrators offers the best advantage.
+For power options, portable oxygen concentrators offer the best advantage.

 A significant amount of engineering is involved to achieve the smaller size of portable oxygen concentrators.
 The smaller the size and the lower the weight, the higher the manufacturing costs.
 For that reason, portable oxygen concentrator prices are 3 to 6 times the price of a stationary oxygen concentrator.

 Stationary oxygen concentrators have higher oxygen output and lower prices.
-Portable oxygen concentrators offer smaller size and less weight as well as greater flexibility with power sources.
+Portable oxygen concentrators offer smaller sizes and less weight and greater flexibility with power sources.
 For oxygen patients requiring 5 or more liters of oxygen per minute, a home oxygen concentrator is the best choice.
 For patients who live active lives and are often away from an AC power source, a portable oxygen concentrator is the best choice.

-Best Oxygen Concentrators for Both Continuous/ Pulse Flow Oxygen and 24/7 Operation
+Best Oxygen Concentrators for Both Continuous/Pulse Flow Oxygen

-Oxygen patients who travel frequently may want to consider one of the 24/7 capable portable concentrators.
+Oxygen patients who travel frequently may want to consider one of continuous/pulse capable portable concentrators.
 These types of portable concentrators can function well for several weeks non-stop while away from your home concentrator.
-Currently there are four 24/7 capable portables that can provide both continuous flow oxygen and pulse flow oxygen which are listed below.
+Currently, there are four portables that can provide both continuous flow oxygen and pulse flow oxygen listed below.